-- Tip 3: Have a Strategy for Enforcing Your Trademark Against Infringers, Counterfeiters and Listing Hijackers
+- Tip 3: Have a strategy for enforcement

 There’s no denying that it’s difficult to pick a good name.
 As a seller, you want a name that will tell the customers about the products you offer, but you also want it to be unique enough to be distinguishable as brand name.